KDE/documentation-develop-kde-org/content/docs/kirigami/getting_started.md

 mobile/desktop apps.

-While the ui code is done in QML in a declarative way, the buisness logic is ussually created in C++ for performance reasons.
+While the ui code is done in QML in a declarative way, the buisness logic is usually created in C++ for performance reasons.

 First of all you will need to install Kirigami on your system, this can usually be done with your Linux distribution package manager.